 - 5.3.7 The Government, in its National Planning Policy Framework (NPPF), has outlined its objective to boost significantly the supply of new housing in response to a growing population and to support sustainable economic growth.
-The NPPF states that planning has a key role to proactively drive and support sustainable economic development to deliver the homes, business and industrial units, infrastructure and thriving local places that the country needs. - 5.3.8 One of the key roles of the Core Strategy is therefore to assess and then set out the number of new homes which will need to be planned for to meet the needs of the district's current and future population and thus support the local economy. - 5.3.9 The provision of sufficient new homes of the right quality will provide both direct and indirect benefits to the districts economy and is key to achieving the Core Strategy's vision and objectives.
-Without sufficient new homes for its growing population, the district will be unable to retain its growing labour force, will be unable to attract the inward investors necessary to support jobs growth and will therefore be unable to achieve its aims of regeneration and economic transformation.
-Furthermore, the Council in its Housing and Homelessness Strategy, considers access to good quality housing to be a key requisite for improving the life prospects, in particular in health and educational attainment. - 5.3.10 At a more practical level, determining the housing requirement is critical to the Core Strategy since it feeds directly into the spatial strategy by determining how much land is needed for new housing development. - 5.3.11 In line with the NPPF, the Council has sought to undertake an objective assessment of the future need for new housing using robust and up to date evidence.
-The level of new housing required is difficult to assess because it is dependent on a range of complex and interdependent variables all of which have to be projected forward over the period of the plan.
+The NPPF states that planning has a key role to proactively drive and support sustainable economic development to deliver the homes, business and industrial units, infrastructure and thriving local places that the country needs. - One of the key roles of the Core Strategy is therefore to assess and then set out the number of new homes which will need to be planned for to meet the needs of the District's current and future population and thus support the local economy. - The provision of sufficient new homes of the right quality will provide both direct and indirect benefits to the District's economy and is key to achieving the Core Strategy's vision and Objectives.
+Without sufficient new homes for its growing population, the District will be unable to retain its growing labour force, will be unable to attract the inward investors necessary to support jobs growth and will therefore be unable to achieve its aims of regeneration and economic transformation.
+Furthermore, the Council in it's Housing and Homelessness Strategy, considers access to good quality housing to be a key requisite for improving the life prospects, in particular in health and educational attainment. - 5.3.10 At a more practical level, determining the housing requirement is critical to the Core Strategy since it feeds directly into the spatial strategy by determining how much land is needed for new housing development. - Determining the scale of provision for new housing to plan for within this Core Strategy has involved two key stages.
+Firstly, in line with the NPPF, the Council has sought to undertake an objective assessment of the future need for new housing using robust and up to date evidence.
+It has then considered whether it is feasible and appropriate to plan for this level of housing growth bearing in mind such factors as deliverability, land supply, environmental impacts and the need for a Green Belt review. - 5.3.12 The level of new housing required is difficult to assess because it is dependent on a range of complex and interdependent variables all of which have to be projected forward over the period of the Plan.
 The Council has therefore sought independent advice on the level at which the housing requirement should be set by the commissioning of a Housing Requirement Study.
 The results of the Housing Requirement Study have then been incorporated into the SHMA update.
 The study looks at: